RobotsConf/2013/README.md

 ==========

-Join us for the world's first RobotsConf - August 19 - 20, 2013 at Amelia Island, FL
+Join us for the world's first RobotsConf - December 6 and 7, 2013 at Amelia Island, FL

 RobotsConf will be the first ever Software Developer's Hardware Conference!